 At this beginning of this year, I decided to learn Blender.
 It didn’t work out that way – I manoevered my way into producing my first video for work in rl in the spring.
 Consequently I produced my first 13 pieces of moving image work, 11 of those in Second Life.
 It took two days to rough out my first video, one evening the last.
 Every one has been different and I’ve tried to base each on different methods and means of expression.
 It’s been a year for video.

 I use two programs.
 The first is ProShow Gold, an old friend, but which is really a presentation software.
+[Edit, 2023.
+Photodex, who made ProShow Gold, are no more.
+Their website recommends Photopia as the new alternative].
 However transitions are easier and it produces better output for Vimeo/YouTube.
 The second is Lightworks, which is free on a weekly renewable licence.
 It is full NLE (non-linear editing) software, allowing many overlaying tracks, audio, visual and effects, with much more fine control over the effects than low cost video editing software.
 Unfortunately the output on a free licence is limited to one setting – 720p – but that’s hardly a fair complaint about a spectacularly good offer.
 Combined with Fraps for video recording, Audacity for audio editing, VLC for viewing and extracting snapshots (I always thought it was just a viewer) and Photoshop, that’s got it covered.

 Everything I’ve produced is Creative Commons, respecting the licences on the music I’ve used.
 Free Music Archive is a tremendous resource.
 Needless to say, content is variable and it’s trial and error to find the right track, but it’s available for use provided you respect the licences.